avian-digital-forensics/avian-scripts/_root/inapp-scripts/automation-scripts/script_descriptions.md

 ### Settings
 Settings in *italics* are optional.
-* :root_directory - the path to the Avian scripts main directory.
+* root_directory - the path to the Avian scripts main directory.
-* :num_descendants_metadata_key - the name of the custom metadata given to items by the NumberOfDescendants script.
+* num_descendants_metadata_key - the name of the custom metadata given to items by the NumberOfDescendants script.
-* :report_path - where to place the finished report.
+* report_path - where to place the finished report.
-* :num_source_files_provided - the number of original source files provided for ingestion.
+* num_source_files_provided - the number of original source files provided for ingestion.
 This is checked against the number of loose files in Nuix.
-* *:date_format* - the format of dates in the report.
+* *date_format* - the format of dates in the report.
 For the full syntax, search `ruby strftime` on the web, but in short: %Y is the full year, %m is the month e.g. \'02\', and %d is the day e.g. \'04\' or \'25\'.
 Defaults to `%d/%m/%Y`.
-* *:run_search_and_tag* - whether to run search and tag.
+* *run_search_and_tag* - whether to run search and tag.
-* *:run_culling* - whether to run culling.
+* *run_culling* - whether to run culling.
-* *:nsrl* - whether to search for NSRL items.
+* *nsrl* - whether to search for NSRL items.
 This may take a long time.
 Defaults to false.
-* *:info_project_name* - the name of the project.
+* *info_project_name* - the name of the project.
 Used when generating the report.
-* *:info_collection_number* - the collection number.
+* *info_collection_number* - the collection number.
 Used when generating the report.
-* *:info_requested_by* - who requested the ingestion.
+* *info_requested_by* - who requested the ingestion.
 Used when generating the report.
-* *:info_ingestion_start_date* - when ingestion started.
+* *info_ingestion_start_date* - when ingestion started.
 Used when generating the report.
-* *:info_ingestion_end_date* - when ingestion ended.
+* *info_ingestion_end_date* - when ingestion ended.
 Used when generating the report.
-* *:info_ingestion_performed_by* - who performed the ingestion.
+* *info_ingestion_performed_by* - who performed the ingestion.
 Used when generating the report.
-* *:info_qc_performed_by* - who performed the qc.
+* *info_qc_performed_by* - who performed the qc.
 Used when generating the report.
-* *:scoping_query* - only runs for items matching this query.
+* *scoping_query* - only runs for items matching this query.